-- (b) A regular employee on a claim recognized by the WorkSafeBC shall be credited with service seniority equivalent to what they would have earned had they not been absent and had been able to work. - (c) A regular employee who is on leave of absence without pay in an elected or appointed position of the Union shall continue to accrue seniority without benefits during the leave period, provided that, upon returning, the employee shall accept the first available position in their original classification within the geographic region in which their residence is located. - (d) An employee shall lose their seniority as a regular employee in the event that: - (1) they are discharged for just cause; - (2) subject to Clause 9.3, they voluntarily terminates their employment or abandons their position; - (3) they are on layoff for more than one year; - (4) they become a short-term employee.
+- (a) Seniority shall continue to accrue for a regular employee on any paid leave of absence granted to the employee by the Employer and for leaves without pay granted by the Employer for periods of 30 calendar days or less. - (b) A regular employee on a claim recognized by WorkSafeBC shall be credited with service seniority equivalent to what they would have earned had they not been absent and had been able to work. - (c) A regular employee who is on leave of absence without pay in an elected or appointed position of the Union shall continue to accrue seniority without benefits during the leave period, provided that, upon returning, the employee shall accept the first available position in their original classification, within the geographic region in which their residence is located. - (d) An employee shall lose their seniority as a regular employee in the event that: - (1) they are discharged for just cause; - (2) subject to Clause 9.3 Re-Employment, they voluntarily terminate their employment or abandons their position; - (3) they are on layoff for more than one year; or - (4) they become a short-term employee except as a result of exercising their rights, in the event of layoff as outlined in Clause 18.1(a)(4)(ii) and (iii) Layoff and Recall. - (e) Seniority shall not continue to accrue beyond six months' absence due to illness of an employee. - (f) Seniority for employees on maternity, pre-adoption and parental leaves is addressed in Clause 24.7 Entitlements Upon Return to Work.